 Increase Coulomb Efficiency Above 99%

-In Redox Flow Batteries, redox refers to the two chemical reactions occurring in the process:
+In Redox Flow Batteries (RFBs), redox refers to the two chemical reactions occurring in the process: (red)uction and (ox)idation.

-Reduction: a gain of a negatively-charged electron, decreasing its oxidation # (-1)
+Reduction: a gain of an electron, decreasing its oxidation # (-1)

-Oxidation: a loss of a negatively-charged electron, increasing its oxidation # (+1)
+Oxidation: a loss of an electron, increasing its oxidation # (+1)

-i.e. if the oxidation state is 2+, then the atom has lost 2 electrons
+Oxidation state or number indicates the number of electrons lost (or gained) by an atom (i.e. if the oxidation state is 2+, then the atom has lost 2 electrons).

 During discharge, an electron is released via an oxidation reaction from a high chemical potential state on the anode of the battery.
 The electron moves through an external circuit to do useful work.
 Finally, the electron is accepted via a reduction reaction at a lower chemical potential state on the cathode of the battery.
 The direction of the current and the chemical reactions are reversed during charging.